-(Attainment of standard) Evaluator's comments: Activities for attaining the Standard: ENGAGE, ADVOCATE FOR AND SUPPORT ALL STUDENTS IN LEARNING (Minimum of one activity) (Choose minimum of one as your focus) Standard:

-- of support designed for learning and academic 1.1 Ensure all students are engaged in a system - 1.2 Advocate for educational opportunity, equity and access for all students. - 1.3 Advocate for the learning and academic success of all students.
+Standard: (Choose minimum of one as your focus) Activities for attaining the Standard: (Minimum of one activity) Evaluator's comments: (Attainment of standard) .1 Ensure all students are engaged in a system of support designed for learning and academic success. .2 Advocate for educational opportunity, equity and access for all students. .3 Advocate for the learning and academic success of all students.

-^{} Non-teaching personnel, school counselor

 1.4 Identify student problems in their earliest stages and implement prevention and intervention strategies.

 II.
-PLAN, IMPLEMENT AND EVALUATE PROG DEVELOPMENT OF ALL STUDENTS PROGRAMS TO PROMOTE ACADEMIC, CAREER, PERSONAL AND SOCIAL REER, PERSONAL AND SOCIAL Objective: (Choose minimum of one as your focus) Activities for attaining the objective: (Minimum of one activity) Evaluator's comments: (Attainment of objective) 2.1 Demonstrate organizational skills.
+PLAN, IMPLEMENT AND EVALUATE PROGRAMS TO PROMOTE ACADEMIC, CAREER, PERSONAL AND SOCIAL DEVELOPMENT OF ALL STUDENTS

+Activities for attaining the objective: (Minimum of one activity) Evaluator's comments: (Attainment of objective) 119 2.1 Demonstrate organizational skills.
 2.2 Develop outcome-based program.
 2.3 Assess program outcomes and analyze data.
 2.4 Demonstrate leadership in program development.

 III.
-UTILIZE MULTIPLE SOURCES OF INF ACHIEVEMENT III.
-UTILIZE MULTIPLE SOURCES OF INFORMATION TO MONITOR AND IMPROVE STUDENT BEHAVIOR AND ACHIEVEMENT STUDENT BEHAVIOR AND Objective: (Choose minimum of one as your focus) Activities for attaining the objective: (Minimum of one activity) Evaluator's comments: (Attainment of objective)
+UTILIZE MULTIPLE SOURCES OF INFORMATION TO MONITOR AND IMPROVE STUDENT BEHAVIOR AND ACHIEVEMENT

+Objective: (Choose minimum of one as your focus) Activities for attaining the objective: (Minimum of one activity) Evaluator's comments: (Attainment of objective) -- -- ---
-^{} Non-teaching personnel, school counselor

-CES Evaluator's comments: (Attainment of objective) SIN TH SCHOOL AND COMMUNITY RESOURCES Activities for attaining the objective: (Minimum of one activities) RNING ENVIRONMENT FOR ALL STUDENTS 3.1 Assess student characteristics and utilize the information to plan for individual student growth and achievement.
+3.1 Assess student characteristics and utilize the information to plan for individual student growth and achievement.
 3.2 Interpret and use student assessment data with students and parents/guardians in developing personal, academic, and career plans.
 3.3 Monitor student personal, academic, and career progress.

 IV.
-COLLABORATE AND COORDINATE WIT Objective: (Choose minimum of one as your focus) 4.1 Build and maintain student support teams for student achievement.
+COLLABORATE AND COORDINATE WITH SCHOOL AND COMMUNITY RESOURCES

+(Ch Activities for attaining the objective: (Minimum of one activities) Evaluator's comments: (Attainment of objective) 4.1 Build and maintain student support teams for student achievement.
 4.2 Provide consultation and education for teachers and parents.
 4.3 Develop working relationships within the school that include school staff members, parents and community members.
 4.4 Coordinate support from community agencies.

-V. PROMOTE AND MAINTAIN A SAFE LEAR!
+V. PROMOTE AND MAINTAIN A SAFE LEARNING ENVIRONMENT FOR ALL STUDENTS

-Non-teaching personnel, school counselor

-Objective: (Choose minimum of one as your focus) Activities for attaining the objective: (Minimum of one activity) Evaluator's comments: (Attainment of Objective) 5.1 Promote positive, safe and supportive learning environment5.2 Develop and implement programs that address the personal and social risk factors of students 5.3 Develop and implement programs that reduce the incidence of school site violence.5.4 Incorporate models of systemic school safety that address elements of prevention, intervention and treatment into the school system.
+Objective: (Choose minimum of one as your focus) Activities for attaining the objective: (Minimum of one activity) Evaluator's comments: (Attainment of Objective) 5.1 Promote positive, safe and supportive learning environment 5.2 Develop and implement programs that address the personal and social risk factors of students 5.3 Develop and implement programs that reduce the incidence of school site violence.
+5.4 Incorporate models of systemic school safet that address elements of preventior intervention and treatment into the school system. ,

 VI.
-DEVELOP AS A PROFESSIONAL SCHOOL HOOL COUNSELOR Objective: (Choose minimum of one as your focus) Activities for attaining the objective: (Minimum of one activity) Evaluator's Comments: (Attainment of objective) 6.1 Establish professional goals and pursue opportunities to improve.6.2 Model effective practices and continuous progress in school counseling.
-6.3 Adhere to professional codes of ethics, legal mandates and district policies indards (Due: Probationary Y1 Probationary Y2, or <10 yrs eds with no more than one Needs Improvement) $\square \leq 5 \text{ Years}$ 2, or <10 yrs ≥ 10 years (CBA article 18.5.1) /ement) .5.1) Eligible for peer evaluation or alternative project itive project Needs Improvement (Two or more Needs Improvement, or any Unsatisfactory) Next Evaluation Due: 1 Year mprovement, or any Unsatisfactory) □ Continuation of Current Evaluation Process - rocess - See Plan for Growth Form in Appendix pendix Unsatisfactory (Two or more Unsatisfactory)Next Evaluation Due:1 Year ☐ Continuation of Current Evaluation Process - rocess - See Plan for Growth Form in Appendix pendix Administrator Date Employee Date
+DEVELOP AS A PROFESSIONAL SCHOOL COUNSELOR

+Objective: (Choose minimum of one as your focus) Activities for attaining the objective: (Minimum of one activity) Evaluator's Comments: (Attainment of objective) 6.1 Establish professional goals and pursue opportunities to improve.
+6.2 Model effective practices and continuous progress in school counseling.
+6.3 Adhere to professional codes of ethics, legal mandates and district policies
-Non-teaching personnel, school counselor